Will a big weekend of Pride and Taylor Swift help Minneapolis attract more big events?

 Tourism experts say the initial feedback from hotel and restaurant owners has been positive.

-“We really demonstrated that the community is ready to host major events,” Meet Minneapolis President/CEO Melvin Tennant says.
+“We really demonstrated that the community is ready to host major events,” Meet Minneapolis President and CEO Melvin Tennant said.

 This weekend kicked off a busy summer in Minneapolis, with several big-name acts coming to town, including Ed Sheeran, Beyonce, Metallica, Billy Joel and others.